Vinesy/Chess/doc/Architecture.md

 The Pieces (The Model)
 	Each type of Piece on the board can only move in specific ways.
-	Sometimes the condition of the board dicates that a piece cant move.
+	Sometimes the condition of the board dictates that a piece cant move.
 		(two pawns can get stuck with no passing option) Sometimes a special move can be made if certain conditions are met.
 		( A king can castle as long as he and the rook hasn't moved yet)